 The Bottom Line: Protect Yourself

 Think about all the ways you use tap water: You drink it daily.
 You shower and bathe in it, too.
 You wash your hands with it.
 You make ice with it.
 You rinse fruits and veggies in it.
 You pour it into your humidifier.
 And the list goes on and on.
 You ingest, absorb, and inhale water—constantly.
-Don’t you want that water to be of the highest quality?The best thing you can do to protect yourself and your family from the dangers of tap water is to invest in a water filter or filtration system certified to remove common and covert contaminants known to plague our public water supplies.
+Don’t you want that water to be of the highest quality?The best thing you can do to protect yourself and your family from the dangers of tap water is to invest in a water filter or filtration system that captures common and covert contaminants known to plague our public water supplies.
 Click here to find the right filter for you.